 Can you be too nice?
 Learn to stick up for yourself.

-The Buzz quiz was developed by icould partner David Hodgson to help teenagers make more informed course and career decisions, boost self-awareness and help us better understand each other.
+The Buzz Quiz was developed by David Hodgson to help young people make more informed course and career decisions, boost self-awareness, and better understand others.
+The Buzz Quiz is owned by LaunchYourCareer.

 Find out more about personality and careers in our interview with Buzz Quiz creator David Hodgson.

 Explore these ideas in more detail and see how they apply to young people's lives and choices with David's book The Buzz.

 Personality-type theory has roots in the work of Carl Jung, the founder of analytic psychology.
 It was later developed by Isabel Briggs Myers, as the Myers-Briggs Type Indicator©, and David Keirsey's Temperament Sorter.
 The Myers-Briggs Type Indicator and MBTI are registered trademarks.

 The theory has been researched and applied across many areas including conflict resolution, team-building, leadership, career choices and communication.